W. S. Senior: Later years and death

-Having spent the greater part of his life in the service of Sri Lanka, his comparatively early death was due to rigorous tropical conditions undermining a not very robust frame.
-He retired to England, and one of his greatest desires, namely, to see Ceylon and some of his numerous friends before his death, was gratified when he was able to spend a short holiday on the island two years before his death, (in 1936) already a very sick man who knew that the end was not far off.
+Having spent the greater part of his life in the service of Sri Lanka, his comparatively early death was attributed to the rigorous tropical conditions undermining a not very robust frame.
+He retired to England, and one of his greatest desires, namely, to see Ceylon and some of his numerous friends before his death, was gratified when he was able to spend a short holiday on the island two years before his death, in 1936.

 Some of his decisions at the important crossroads of his life could only have been taken by one who never lacked the courage of his convictions.
 A career in government service with the prospect of a pension before him were no deterrents to the simple notion that he would like to live with his wife and children.
 But always there was at his heartstrings a tug towards the land of his adoption.

-In a letter to a friend, written a few months before his death, he said: “The idea has come to me that I should like my ashes, for I contemplate cremation rather than burial, to be interred in St. Andrew’s Churchyard, Haputale.”
+In a letter to a friend, written a few months before his death, he said: "The idea has come to me that I should like my ashes, for I contemplate cremation rather than burial, to be interred in St. Andrew's Churchyard, Haputale."
 His gravestone at St Andrew's is a testament to his life, bearing the plain legend He Loved Ceylon preceded by the opening lines from his poem, Lanka from Pidurutalagala: Here I stand in spirit, as in body once I stood Long years ago, in love with all the land, This peerless land of beauty's plenitude.
 The pulpit of the Trinity College Chapel is dedicated to his name.